bhaskarsarate58-cloud/TechTonic-2.0/webdev/contributors/task01/explanation.md

 1. What you understood from this task
 Ans.
-The aim was to write clean and meaningful HTML styled using CSS and making sections responsive for different screen sizes
+I learned how to write clean and meaningful HTML styled using CSS and making sections responsive for different screen sizes

-How you implemented the solution
+3. How you implemented the solution
-(Why you chose certain HTML tags or CSS layout method) Ans.
+Ans.
-I made a html file added information and using css added some design to it.
+I used "@media"(is called CSS media query) which apply CSS command only when certain conditions are true(in this case screen size).

 What you learned from this task
 Ans.
 I learned about how to make website work for different screen sizes.